nextcloud/twofactor_totp/README.md

 existing functionality though.

 If you have deeper Nextcloud framework knowledge and ideas for features, I suggest you rather create PRs here in v3 than in v2.
-If you know how to replace vue2 and the dependencies it pulls, please preferably help Nextcloud to get rid of vue2 altogether.
-If you know how to switch to vue3 for this v3 app only, please create a PR.
-My biggest concern is to be able to build this app without ANY security warnings for all officially supported Nextcloud versions.
+If you know how to switch this v3 app to vue3 using nextcloud-vue v9+, please contact me or create a PR.
+My biggest concern is to build this app without ANY security warnings for all officially supported Nextcloud versions.

 I try to review PRs timely.
 I will also make sure that there's a v2 release for all officially supported Nextcloud versions until this app is released.